mgallo185/cs643-program-assignment-1/README.md

 source venv/bin/activate
-nano car_detection.py # Make this only in your Car Detection EC2 Instance nano text_detection.py # Make this only in your Text Detection EC2 Instance python car_detection.py python text_detection.py cat detected_text_results.txt
+nano car_detection.py # Make this only in your Car Detection EC2 Instance nano text_detection.py # Make this only in your Text Detection EC2 Instance python text_detection.py # this is in your Text Detection EC2 Instance Run this first python car_detection.py # This is in your Car Detection EC2 Instance Run this after running text_detection cat detected_text_results.txt # this is in your Text Detection Instance and this displays the results